 We need to make a dynamic chart so that if the user wants to view the chart based on either Production Volume or Production Cost, he can.

-- We first need to copy the first column of the table except ‘Total Row’ to a new range.
+- We need to copy the first column of the table except the “Total” row to a new range.

 We can copy the formatting of the last column of Table 1 using the copy and Paste Special –> Format command.

-- Now we will adjust Option Buttons in excel and wrap the location of them with Cells Borders and make font color as white of the C1 cell so that this is not displayed to the user (User does not get confused).
-He should be shown only the required information.
+- Now, we will adjust the “Option” buttons in Excel and wrap their location with cell borders and make the font color white of the C1 cell so that this is not displayed to the user (The user does not get confused).
+It should show him only the required information.

-Now whatever we select ‘Production Volume’ or ‘Production Cost,’ the data in the table and chart is displayed accordingly.
+Whether we select “Production Volume” or “Production Cost,” the data in the table and chart is displayed accordingly.

 Changing Cell Background Color with Radio Buttons in Excel using ActiveX Control

-- Please copy the first radio button using Ctrl+C and paste 2 two times using Ctrl+V. You can resize the Options buttons in excel using the ALT key.
+- Please copy the first radio button using Ctrl+C and paste it to the second twice using Ctrl+V. You can resize the “Option” buttons in Excel using the “ALT” key.

 Radio Button using Excel VBA

-- Double click on each ‘Radio Button in excel’ to enter into the coding area and paste the following code in between the Sub procedure.
+- Double click on each “Radio Button in Excel” to insert the coding area and paste the following code between the sub-procedures.